clethrill/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 If the players share that they are newcomers to Barovia (“You certainly don’t *look* like you’re from around here," Ezmerelda observes), she is willing to share the following information:

 * She arrived in Barovia herself just under two weeks ago via wagon.
 Since then, she’s remained largely in and around Krezk, though she left her wagon near the shore of Lake Baratok as a mobile base.
-She’s been searching the nearby woods for Ilya Krezkov, the missing son of Burgomaster Dmitri Krezkov and his wife, Anna. (“They saved me from the brink of death, once," she says, quietly.
+She’s been searching the nearby woods for Ilya Krezkov, the missing son of Mayor Dmitri Krezkov and his wife, Anna. (“They saved me from the brink of death, once," she says, quietly.
 “I owe them at least that much.")
 * Since her arrival, she’s been disturbed by just how much Barovia has changed since she last visited—owing largely, it’s clear, to Strahd von Zarovich’s reawakening.
 (She narrows her eyes playfully, surveys the players, and notes, "With the lord of the castle up and about, I assume it's not difficult to fall under his sway.
 None of you have fangs or a thirst for my blood, I hope?")

 If the players share that they are enemies of Strahd von Zarovich (“Ah, so that makes us either allies or competitors!" she exclaims), she is willing to share the following information: